ggjy/P2Net.pytorch/README.md

 # P2Net
-  This repository is the codes for ICCV2019 paper [Beyond Human Parts: Dual Part-Aligned Representations for Person ReID](https://arxiv.org/pdf/1910.10111.pdf)
+  Implementation of ICCV2019 paper [Beyond Human Parts: Dual Part-Aligned Representations for Person ReID](https://arxiv.org/pdf/1910.10111.pdf)

 I will further update the code after CVPR deadline :).

-This repo can reproduce our results on DukeMTMC-reID.
+Codes from this repo can reproduce our results on DukeMTMC-reID.

 ## Prerequisites